Yinghao-Li/Yinghao-Li.github.io/_teaching/001-bigdata-bootcamp-python.md

 ```

 {{ hint_info }}
-Notice that `input` is rarely used.
+`Input` is rarely used unless you are developing CLI programs.
 A more practical input method is [argparse](https://docs.python.org/3/library/argparse.html).
 {{ _hint }}